open-telemetry/opentelemetry-collector-contrib/receiver/kafkareceiver/README.md

 - `brokers` (default = localhost:9092): The list of kafka brokers
 - `resolve_canonical_bootstrap_servers_only` (default = false): Whether to resolve then reverse-lookup broker IPs during startup
+- `topic` The name of the kafka topic to read from.
+Only one telemetry type may be used for a given topic.
+  **Warning: this setting is deprecated in favor of the `*_topic` settings to allow configuring one topic per signal.**
 - `traces_topic` (default = otlp_spans): The name of the kafka topic to read traces from.
 - `metrics_topic` (default = otlp_metrics): The name of the kafka topic to read metrics from.
 - `logs_topic` (default = otlp_logs): The name of the kafka topic to read logs from.